alexle/alexle.github.com/_posts/2025/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 ## How it works

 1. Create a GitHub issue from my phone with the blog post title and content
-2. A `new-post` label to the issue
+2. Add a `new-post` label to the issue
 3. GitHub actions automatically converts it to a properly formatted Jekyll post
 4. The post is committed to the repository and the static site is rebuilt

 That's it!
 The entire publishing workflow handled through GitHub mobile app.

+The specific GitHub Action I set up can be found in the [create-post-from-issue.yml](.github/workflows/create-post-from-issue.yml) file in this repository.

 ## Why I love this workflow